NightwindDev/Tweak-Tutorial/p3_views.md

 %end
 ```

 Now we will find the correct method to use to put our view in.
-Generally, `viewDidLoad` is a "safe bet" because it is on all view controllers.
+Generally, `viewDidLoad` is a "safe bet" because it is called only once in the view controller's lifecycle.
+It is also called late enough in the lifecycle for the changes with the view take effect.
 You have to put your methods inside of the hook.
 So, adding on to the previous code snippet, we would put:

 ```objc
 %hook SBHomeScreenViewController